Seeing EVERY side of the Emerald Isle

 - Like Museums?
 Check out the entire list of Quilt and Textile Museums around the World!

 Do you know someone who’d love the Ireland Travel Games?
 Click the buttons below to share with your friends!
-Then be sure to join us in the Traveling Quilters group on Facebook to for more travel adventures!
+Then be sure to join us in the Traveling Quilters group on Facebook for more travel adventures!